kube-burner/kube-burner/docs/measurements.md

     svcTimeout: 5s
 ```

-Where `svcTimeout` defines the maximum amount of time for a service to be ready, when this timeout is fired, the metric from that service is **discarded**.
+Where `svcTimeout`, by default `5s`, defines the maximum amount of time the measurement will wait for a service to be ready, when this timeout is met, the metric from that service is **discarded**.

 !!! warning "Considerations"
     - Only TCP is supported.